Hecatron/grbd.github.io/content/posts/code/gtksharp.1.toolkits.md

   * [GTK-Sharp](http://www.mono-project.com/docs/gui/gtksharp/) - The Main .Net library for creating GTK based GUI Applications
   * [GLIB-Sharp](https://developer.gnome.org/glib/2.46/) - Glib Sharp is a library used by GTK for Core Functionality such as memory management
   * [GDK-Sharp](https://en.wikipedia.org/wiki/GDK) - Gimp Drawing Kit, this is a low level drawing library used by GTK for graphics rendering
-  * [GIO-Sharp](https://developer.gnome.org/gio/2.47/) - The Gio library deals with low level Gnome IO for Filesystem / Network / Process Handling / DBUS / Application Settings
+  * [GIO-Sharp](https://developer.gnome.org/gio/2.47/) - The Gio library deals with low level Gnome IO for File system / Network / Process Handling / DBUS / Application Settings

   * [Cairo-Sharp](http://www.mono-project.com/docs/tools+libraries/libraries/Mono.Cairo/) - Cairo can be used for 2D Vector graphics
   * [Pango-Sharp](http://www.mono-project.com/archived/pangobeginners/) - pango handles all of the font and text related functions for GTK